-The DataPool.ini file is installed to the Viz Program Files folder and copied to %ProgramData%/vizrt/VizEngine.
+The DataPool.ini file is installed to the Viz Program Files folder and copied to %ProgramData%/ vizrt/VizEngine.
 It contains the following parameters:

-- ConfigurationFolder: Defines the location of the .dp files to be loaded.
-If omitted, the default path is set to .\ (i.e. Viz folder). - MultiDatapool: Defines if a separate Viz DataPool segment is assigned to each scene loaded to Viz.
+- · ConfigurationFolder: Defines the location of the .dp files to be loaded.
+If omitted, the default path is set to .\ (Viz folder). - · MultiDatapool: Defines if a separate Viz DataPool segment is assigned to each scene loaded - · ReloadConfigFiles: Defines whether to reload the config files (.dp files) while loading each scene.